KOSASIH/ecopulse-platform/README.md

 ## Acknowledgments

-The EcoPulse Platform was developed by KOSASIH, with contributions from all of contributors.
+The EcoPulse Platform was developed by [KOSASIH](https://www.linkedin.com/in/kosasih-81b46b5a) , with contributions from all of contributors.

 ## Contact